390 home

 The author of our textbook and the editors of the Oxford NRSV present views about the bible influenced by the latest textual theorists, archeologists, comparative religion scholars, scientists, and historians.
 These theories, which are taught in many seminaries, are not new, and they are held by many Jews and Christians throughout the world.

 Even in America, where 78% of individuals describe themselves as Christians, hundreds of diverging sects exist.
-To tolerate each other, we must begin by understanding our differences and learning where we can find common ground.
+To with with each other, we must begin by understanding our differences and learning where we can find common ground.

 Don't scholars like Harris believe in God?